abuehl/abuehl.github.io/_posts/2025-12-31-internal-partitions.md

  `int foo()`

- in module `A` calls `bar` in the implementation.
-There's nothing wrong with implementing that function right in the interface of the module (#2).
+ in module `A` calls `bar` in the implementation (#2).
+There's nothing wrong with implementing that function right in the interface of the module.

 Again: There's nothing wrong with importing an internal partition for the purpose of implementing an interface.

 (last edited 2026-01-03)